Go Take a Hike! (No, Really, It Helps.)

 And many parents agree.
 Nathan Miller is a typical 11-year-old boy.
 He plays outside for hours after school pretending he’s Indiana Jones, riding his bicycle, or running around with the other children in his neighborhood.
 Only when the streetlights come on does Nathan’s mom, Kathleen Miller, call him inside.
 Miller has no problem with Nathan’s long hours of outdoor play because her son comes home with fewer symptoms.
 “After being outside, he’s better able to sit and do a task without wandering off or looking out the window,” she says.

 Nathan isn’t the only child with ADHD who seems to benefit from time outside.
-Traci Brown Heyland, from Portland, Oregon, says she also notices that her son, Caleb, 12, has better ADHD behavior after being in nature.
+Traci Brown Heyland, from Portland, Oregon, says she also notices that her son, Caleb, 12, is better behaved after being in nature.
 “Expending energy outside helps him focus better and re-center himself,” she says.

 Andrea Faber Taylor, Ph.D., a behavior researcher at the University of Illinois at Urbana-Champaign, has studied the link between environment and the mind of a child with ADHD.
 Citing the work of Rachel and Stephen Kaplan from the University of Michigan, Taylor delved into why nature has such a salutary effect on people with ADHD.